How to Make Delicious Boxed Brownies that Taste Better than Scratch

 What to Serve with Fudgy Homemade Brownies

 While these brownies are delicious on their own, you might want to serve a fancier dessert possibly for guests.
-Here are some ideas on how to make brownies even more irresistible.
+Here are some ideas on how to make your improved boxed brownies even more irresistible.

 Fudgy Homemade Brownies a la Mode